 This is a very dangerous myth that leads to losing personnel.
 Cybersecurity is not something that you can simply rest on one person’s shoulders.
 Just like with physical security, even if you have the best locks and the best alarm system, it only takes one random employee to forget to lock up when leaving work and the entire effort is useless.
 And if one person is blamed in such a case, you can be sure they will soon find a better place to work.

-If you want your business to thrive securely, everyone in the company needs to be aware of cybersecurity.
+If you want your business to thrive securely, everyone in the company (or even out of it, if the supply chain includes outsourcing) needs to be aware of cybersecurity.
 And it’s not just about a single onboarding training or about regularly sending everyone fake phishing emails to check their responses.
 It’s about making sure that everyone truly cares, all the time.

 2. “We’re safe because we outsource our security to a professional business”

-There is no chance that an outsourced company can be as effective in managing security as you.
-A professional security services contractor is an easy way out for a small organization that cannot afford dedicated cybersecurity resources.
-A contractor may help you select your cybersecurity framework such as NIST, design your cybersecurity strategy, assist you with risk management and threat intelligence, help you set up your security controls and even take part in incident response.
-However, they are not able to be everywhere and watch everything and they will probably have a response time that will be significantly less favorable than that of your own employees.
+There is no chance that an outsourced company can be as detailed in managing security as you.
+A professional security services contractor is a good and easy way out for a small organization that cannot afford dedicated cybersecurity resources.
+A third-party vendor/contractor may help you select your cybersecurity framework such as NIST, design your cybersecurity strategy, assist you with risk management and threat intelligence, help you set up your security controls, and even take part in incident response.
+However, they are not able to be everywhere and watch everything in real-time and they will probably have a response time that will be significantly less favorable than that of your own employees.

 If you outsource your security, you still need to make sure that everyone in the company is aware of the security impact of all their actions.
-For example, outsourcing security to a professional contractor won’t stop your developers from introducing SQL Injection vulnerabilities into your software.
-It would be very rare if your contractor actively participated in your SDLC.
+For example, outsourcing security to a professional contractor won’t stop your developers from introducing SQL injection vulnerabilities into your software.
+It would be very rare if your contractor actively participated in your SDLC and watched all your IT assets.

 3. “We’re safe because we bought a comprehensive security solution”

-There is no software that can guarantee security.
+There is no software that can guarantee your organization’s security.
 Also, there is no single security tool that covers even half of the potential cyber threats.
-You may get an office solution that will protect you from malware including ransomware, a firewall to protect your external and internal network from certain network attacks, and still be vulnerable to complete system compromise and loss of all company data as a result of a single SQL Injection because none of these tools protect you against such vulnerabilities even in the slightest bit.
+You may get an office solution that will protect you from malware including ransomware attacks, a firewall to protect your external and internal network from certain network attacks, and still be vulnerable to complete system compromise and loss of all company data as a result of a single SQL injection because none of these tools protect you against such vulnerabilities even in the slightest bit.

 4. “We’re safe because we don’t expose our applications or data to the public”